alecng27/R_Programming_Guidebook/index.Rmd

 Source Code - https://github.com/alecng27/R_Programming_Guidebook

+See the [LICENSE](LICENSE) file for license rights and limitations.

 This is my personal guidebook that I created with notes and examples on the workings of R, SQL and Web Scraping.
 This online book is created and developed using RStudio and the Bookdown package.

 **Author**